ethereum-alarm-clock/eac.js/README.md

     $ npm link
 ```

+### From NPM
-You now will have the `eac` executable available.
+You can also download the executable from NPM.

 ```
-    $ eac

-      error: please start eac in either client `-c` or sheduling `-s` mode
+npm i -g eac.js
 ```

+This should work on most node versions.

 ## Running

 You can run eac with the help flag to see the options for starting the client.

 ```
-    $ eac --help
+    $ eac.js --help

     Usage: eac [options]